bast/help-with-supercomputers/talk.md

 - Many people really enjoy helping

-- Don't hesitate to write when something *is* working well
+- It is also OK to write when something *is* working well

 ### These slides: https://bit.ly/help-with-supercomputers